BurrowBird/4chan-Thread-Muncher/Readme.md

 <br>

 ## KNOWN ISSUES:
-・ Various issues related to the Muncher window not being focused and then timing out.
+・ Issues related to the Muncher window not being focused and then timing out in various ways.
-        - Likely stems from the browser aggressively trying to free resources.
 ・ "Check All" button broken in latest version?
 Seems to do nothing now.

 <br>